How Kahoot became my teaching life saver

 At the start of the term, I want students to feel safe and comfortable in the classroom.
 Kahoot has helped a lot with that.

 In this phase, I usually design questions related to UNSW student life, especially some silly ones.
-A lot of these questions draw from my own experience at UNSW.
-My favourite questions are animal-related, such as:
+A lot of these questions draw from my own experience as a student at UNSW.

-- What animal is the UNSW mascot?
+What animal is the UNSW mascot?

-- What is his name?
+What is his name?

 When I bring out these Kahoot games, I can immediately hear the classroom becoming much noisier — in a good way.
 Students start laughing, guessing, reacting, and talking to each other.
 If you’re based at UNSW, you can probably tell that some of the incorrect answers are quite fun.